neo4j-contrib/twitter-neo4j/docker/design/multiservice-system/multiservice_design.md

 * System should able to add new services using plugin model.
 * System should  deactivate inactive clients for services.
 * Client needs to activate service in case it comes back again
-* Client should not wait for registration of service
+* Client should not wait for registration of service [Done]
 * System should be able to scale with reasonable limit.
 Limit should be advertised [Pending]
 * System should be lock-free.
 Lock must be used only when it can't be avoided.
 Its requirement for scale.
 Lock will be bottleneck for any system with lock
 * System should facilitate enough data for monitoring and troubleshooting [Pending]